ileathan/leat-stratum-proxy/README.md

 2.)
 I removed 100% of the donation logic and parameters from the code.

 3.)
-I minimally optimized things but removing some transpilation bloat and for looping versus function calls.
+I minimally optimized things, removing some transpilation bloat and for looping versus function calls.

 4.)
 I added an uptime command (it use to be there).